 Creating a Monthly Budget

 Do you have a budget?
 Do you know where your money is going each month?
 Do you know where it went yesterday?
-Creating and following a budget is something many people find very difficult to do.
-Just thinking about the state of your finances can make you wish you were getting your teeth drilled instead!
+Creating and following a budget is something many people find very difficult or tedious to do.
+Just thinking about the state of your finances can raise your anxiety level!

-Making a budget and sticking to it is important to a strong financial future and can help you prevent a bankruptcy filing.
+Making a budget and sticking to it is important to a strong financial future and can help you achieve your financial goals.
 In fact, creating a budget can reduce stress and improve your health because it allows you to take control of your life.

-You can begin creating your budget in a word processing program or an Excel spreadsheet on your computer.
-You might try online budgeting resources and apps like Mint or You Need a Budget.
-You can even do it the old fashioned way - by hand.
+You can begin creating your budget in a word processing program or an Excel spreadsheet on your computer, although even a hand-written budget works, as long as you continually use it.
+You can also try online budgeting resources and apps like Mint or You Need a Budget.

 Determine Your Income

-Figuring out your monthly income should be a far easier task than getting together all of your bills.
+To get started, you'll need to gather up the information to put into your budget, and figuring out your monthly income should be a relatively easy task.
 Many people are paid every two weeks, so your pay stubs or bank statements should tell you what you need to know.
-If you receive any other type of income on a monthly or less frequent basis, make sure to take note of it.
-You will want to make sure to only account for your after tax income.
-It makes little sense to include income in your budget that will be immediately taken by the government!
+If you receive any other type of income on a monthly or less frequent basis, take note of it.
+Make sure to only account for your after-tax income.
+It makes little sense to include income in your budget that will be withheld by the government to cover taxes.

 Don't forget irregular income, like bonuses or your pay from seasonal work.
 Calculate your irregular income by adding the total amount of income you receive in a year that is not your regular paychecks, and divide by 12 (12 months in the year).
 For example, if you are paid $3,000 once a year in June, divide $3,000 by 12 months to get an average additional income of $250 per month.

-Start creating the expenses section of your budget below or next to the "Monthly Income" section.
+Create a "Monthly Income" section in your document or software.
+Then, create the "Monthly Expenses" section of your budget below or next to the income section.
 Create a category for each type of expense you have each month.

 Here's a list of expense categories to get you started: